KARTIKHULLUR/M2-EmbSys/project/5_Report/readme.md

 ##  Table of Content:

--   i.About Smart Automation System
+   ##  i.
+About Smart Automation System

 - 1.1 Abstract
 - 1.2 Introduction